 The department proposes an increase from Current Service Level (CSL) for this program unit.
-At agency request, the department proposed a total of five policy packages to increase capacity of the department to meet growing demands by local governments facing an inability to gather sufficient resources to carry out the functions necessary to maintain community livability and economic vitality.
-Four of these policy packages occurred in this program unit.
-The Governor's budget moves two of the planning program unit packages forward.
-They are: POP 104 Planning for Resilience to Natural Hazards; and POP 105 Coastal Resilience and Mitigation Planning.
-Additional information on these packages is found later in this section.
+The department proposes a total of five policy packages to increase capacity of the department to meet growing demands by local governments facing an inability to gather sufficient resources to carry out the functions necessary to maintain community livability and economic vitality.
+Four of these policy packages occur in this program unit.
+If these packages are not authorized, the department will not be able to meet the demands of local governments and ensure the vision and legacy of Senate Bill 100, which for 40 years has contributed to the quality and character of the natural and built environment of the entire state.